CommandersAct/vue-tag-commander/tag-commander-sample-app-vue3/README.md

-# CommandersAct's tag container sample app Vue 3
+# vue-tag-commander sample app Vue 3

 Welcome to the CommandersAct's tag container sample app for Vue 3!
 This is a demo app showcasing the npm package `vue-tag-commander`.
 The app sets variables in CommandersAct's tag container, tracks pageviews, and provides a holistic summary on how the package can be used in a Vue 3 Single Page Application (SPA).